29 PPC Tools You Need to Try This Year

 Note: These are all tools that I use and recommend.
 Some I use daily, others less often or I have used in the past, but each tool on this list is valuable and time-saving.
 None of the creators of any of these tools asked to be included on this list or paid for the privilege.

 PPC management tools

-If you regularly work on large campaigns or campaigns across multiple accounts in Google AdWords, then you need AdWords Editor.
+If you regularly work on large campaigns or campaigns across multiple accounts in Google Ads (formerly known as Google AdWords), then you need Google Ads Editor.
 It has almost everything you need for bulk edits and optimizations.
-Although it looks similar to the AdWords interface you’re used to online, the desktop version is probably about three to five times faster.
+Although it looks similar to the Google Ads interface you’re used to online, the desktop version is probably about three to five times faster.
 Essential!

 2. Bing Ads Editor

 3. WordStream Advisor